sriyaaaaapk/uno/README.md

-# UNO Game but designed in Python : A simple, text-based 2-player UNO game built using Python.
+# UNO Game but designed in Python : A simple, text-based 2-player game.

 FEATURES INCLUDE: